foldvarid93/JBC_SolderingStation/README.md

 - Use encoder as user input :heavy_check_mark:
 - Use SPI thermocouple interface IC :heavy_multiplication_x:

-So, to sum up the above mentioned point there is no universal solution.
-Okay, Unisolder would be the best choice, but I only want a JBC 470 compatible contoller.
-I can't flash PICs, and the schematic is overcomplicated.(Nevertheless, I know that is an UNIversal SOLution for any types of solDERing irons...)
+So, to sum up the above mentioned points there is no universal solution.
+Okay, Unisolder would be the best choice, but I only want a JBC 470 compatible controller.
+I can't flash PICs, and the schematic is overcomplicated.
+(Nevertheless, I know that is an UNIversal SOLution for any types of solDERing irons...)
 So I have decided that I will create my own project.
-The main goal was to create a good and cheap alternative, and during the prototyping I would have to learnt (PID, programming, signal processing, a little power electronics, Matlab, etc).
+The main goal was to create a good and cheap alternative, and during the prototyping I would have to learn (PID, programming, signal processing, a little power electronics, Matlab, etc).

 ## 1 First steps